novalabsxyz/libhelium/README.md

 info
 ====

-libhelium is copyright (c) Helium Systems, Inc. and distributed to the public under the terms of the 3-clause BSD liense.
+libhelium is copyright (c) Helium Systems, Inc. and distributed to the public under the terms of the MIT license.